dreipol/pyattest/README.md

 - `decryption_key`: A Base64 encoded AES key secret as described [here](https://developer.android.com/google/play/integrity/verdict#decrypt-verify)
 - `verification_key`: A Base64 encoded public key as described [here](https://developer.android.com/google/play/integrity/verdict#decrypt-verify)
 - `apk_package_name`: Name of your apk
+- `allow_non_play_distribution`: Set to true if you want to verify apps distributed via other means than Google Play (you need to set `verify_code_signature_hex`) *Note: should not be used for dev builds set `production` to `False` in that case instead.*
+- `verify_code_signature_hex`: The sha256 hash of the signing identity you use for distributing your app.
+This can be obtained using `./gradlew signingReport` in your Android project.
+- `required_device_verdict`: If you want to require stronger integrity guarantees pass [the corresponding key](https://developer.android.com/google/play/integrity/setup#optional_device_information) here.
 - `attest`: The jwt object string representing the attestation, which is a jws nested in a jwe object
 - `nonce`: The nonce used to create the attestation